kstenschke/doShell/README.md

 autolang
 ========

-Desktop automation programming language for Linux and Mac OS.
+Desktop automation language for Linux and Mac OS.

 ## Table of Contents